tfoote/design/courses/getting-started-ros/units/ros-introduction.md

 ##Releases

-The core ROS system, along with useful tools and libraries are regularly released as a [[Distributions ROS Distribution]].
+The core ROS system, along with useful tools and libraries are regularly released as a [ROS Distribution](http://wiki.ros.org/Distributions).
 This distribution is similar to a Linux distribution and provides a set of compatible software for others to use and build upon.

 ##Contributing

 As ROS is open source, we hope that you will consider contributing to ROS or libraries that are compatible with ROS.
-Please see our section on [[Contributing]] for more information on how you can participate in the ROS community.
+Please see our section on [Contributing](http://wiki.ros.org/Contributing) for more information on how you can participate in the ROS community.